Modelling the spectra of the kilonova AT2017gfo -- II: Beyond the photospheric epochs: Analysing the presence of strontium at late times

 \subsection{Clumped ejecta material ($\boldsymbol{f = 10^{-2}}$)}

 For the set of models generated assuming $f = 10^{-2}$, we find that the 2500\,K model is too cool to produce any observable features, even when we include our maximum \SrII\ mass (\MSrII~$= 10^{-3}$\,\msun).
-For the hotter models (3500 and 4500\,K), we find that we need less \SrII\ mass overall (relative to the $f = 1$ models previously presented in Section~\ref{sec:Analysing the presence of strontium at late times - Uniform density material (f=1)}) to produce features with luminosities comparable to the observations, since for these models we have higher $n_e$, which leads to stronger emitted luminosities.
+For the hotter models (3500 and 4500\,K), we find that we need less \SrII\ mass overall (relative to the $f = 1$ models previously presented in Section~\ref{sec:Analysing the presence of strontium at late times - Uniform density material (f=1)}) to produce features with luminosities comparable to the observations, since for these models we have higher $n_e$, which leads to more highly populated excited levels, which in turn leads to stronger emitted luminosities.
 Another effect of this increase in $n_e$ is reflected in the relative strengths of the emission features present in the synthetic spectra we generate.
-In the previous set of models, the dominant feature was produced by the [\SrII] doublet.
-However, for $f = 10^{-2}$, the strength of the NIR triplet is comparable to (or exceeds) the luminosity of the [\SrII] doublet.
+In the previous set of models, the dominant feature was produced by the \forbSrII\ doublet.
+However, for $f = 10^{-2}$, the luminosity of the NIR triplet is comparable to (or exceeds) the luminosity of the \forbSrII\ doublet.
 For the 3500 and 4500\,K models, we have emission features that are comparable in strength to the observed $\sim 1.08$\,\micron\ feature.

 However, these $f = 10^{-2}$ models highlight a concerning discrepancy between the synthetic spectra and observations.
 Here, the emission feature produced by the NIR triplet is too blue to reproduce the observations.
 The NIR triplet emission feature peaks at $\sim 10450$\,\AA, whereas the observed emission feature peaks at $\sim 10790$\,\AA\ (from our analysis of the late-time emission features; see Section~\ref{sec:Modelling the late-time emission features}).
 This corresponds to an offset of $\sim 340$\,\AA.
 To reconcile these features, we would require the bulk of the ejecta to be redshifted by $\sim 9800$\,\kms.
 This velocity is easily reconcilable with typical KN ejecta velocities (since we see evidence for material at velocities $\gtrsim 0.1 \, c$; see \paperI\ and Section~\ref{sec:Modelling the late-time emission features}), but the notion that the bulk of the ejecta will be redshifted by this amount is unexpected.